mindspore-lab/mindocr/docs/en/inference/models_list.md

-## Inference - MindOCR Models Support List
+## Inference - MindOCR Models List

 MindOCR inference supports exported models from trained ckpt file, and this document displays a list of adapted models.